siejkowski/siejkowski.github.com/_posts/2016-03-21-watch-apps-worth-using.md

 ## Why is the Apple Watch way better for _app-independent_ activities?

-The analog wrist watch was designed to monitor the passage of time, which happens regardless (even against) your attention.
+The analog wrist watch was designed to visualize the passage of time, which happens regardless (even against) your attention.
 It's no surprise that its digital incarnation inherits all the features that make it well suited for _app-independent_ activities.

 For one, you can **monitor** their current state.
 The current time, the current score in a football game, the current heart rate, the current song that's playing.
 Whether you're using complications, glances or a full app, checking the current state is a breeze.
 Just put your arm up, look for a second, put your arm down.